TuftsWeatherExtreme/NEXRADTurbulencePrediction/additional_routes/hrrr_atmospheric_model/README.md

 There is a possibility of calculating EDR data from other model products however.

 ### Other Data (could be relevant to turbulence):
-ChatGPT says that from the list of variables we are able to get from the data, the following are relevant to turbulence:
+The following fields from the data are relevant to turbulence:
 - UGRD: U-Component of Wind
 - VGRD: V-Component of Wind
 - VUCSH: Vertical U-Component Shear